eagleflies/m-Noblecoin/digital-ocean-testnet.md

 tail -f /root/.noblecoin/testnet2/debug.log
 ```

-You can switch between screen's tab's using 'Ctrl+a', 'n'
+You can switch between screen tab's using 'Ctrl+a', 'n'
 Good luck and have fun!

 ## 4. UPGRADING YOUR DAEMON